egap/methods-guides/latex-guide/latex-guide.md

 - Agree on a tracking strategy with your collaborators
 - Do not add generated files such as log files to the repository
-- Do add files (such as figures, even though generated) in order to build the paper
+- Do add files (such as figures, even though generated) to make building the paper easier
-- Use the git for version control.
+- Use git and GitHub for version control.

 ## Practice